 In addition, it should also be noted that the references provided below are in themselves exhaustive and time-consuming compilations of vast resources that we are unable to acknowledge completely here.

-Identification of freshwater fish based on characteristics of egg, yolk sac larvae, and/or larvae primarily in the Great Lakes region and Ohio River Basin.
+Identification of freshwater fish based on characteristics of egg, yolk sac larvae, and/or larvae primarily in the Great Lakes region including the Ohio River, Tennessee River, and Colorado River basins.
 References used to build this key include:

 1) Auer, Nancy A. Identification of Larval Fishes of the Great Lakes Basin With Emphasis on the Lake Michigan Drainage.
 Great Lakes Fishery Commission, 1982.